Duncan Grant: Personal life

 Grant's early affairs were exclusively homosexual.
 His lovers included his cousin, the writer Lytton Strachey, the future politician Arthur Hobhouse and the economist John Maynard Keynes, who at one time considered Grant the love of his life because of his good looks and the originality of his mind.
 Through Strachey, Grant became involved in the Bloomsbury Group, where he made many such great friends including Vanessa Bell.
 He would eventually live with Vanessa Bell who, though she was a married woman, fell deeply in love with him and, one night, succeeded in seducing him; Bell very much wanted a child by Grant, and she became pregnant in the spring of 1918.
 Although it is generally assumed that Grant's sexual relations with Bell ended in the months before Angelica was born (Christmas, 1918), they continued to live together for more than 40 years.
 During that time, their relationship was mainly domestic and creative; they often painted in the same studio together, praising and critiquing each other's work.

 Living with Vanessa Bell was no impediment to Grant's relationships with men, either before or after Angelica was born.
 Angelica grew up believing that Vanessa's husband Clive Bell was her biological father; she bore his surname and his behaviour toward her never indicated otherwise.
 Duncan Grant and Vanessa Bell had formed an open relationship, although she herself apparently never had any further affairs.
-Duncan, in contrast, had many physical affairs and several serious relationships with other men, most notably David Garnett, who would one day marry Angelica and have four daughters with her, including Amaryllis Garnett.
+Grant, in contrast, had many physical affairs and several serious relationships with other men, most notably David Garnett, who would one day marry Angelica and have four daughters with her, including Amaryllis Garnett.
 Grant's love and respect for Bell, however, kept him with her until her death in 1961.

 Angelica wrote: "(Grant) was a homosexual with bisexual leanings".

 Later years

 In Grant's later years, his lover, the poet Paul Roche (1916–2007), whom he had known since 1946, took care of him and enabled Grant to maintain his accustomed way of life at Charleston for many years.
 Grant and Roche's relationship was strong and lasted even during Roche's marriage and five children he had by the late 1950s.
 Roche was made co-heir of Grant's estate.
 Grant eventually died in Roche's home in 1978.

-Duncan Grant's remains are buried beside Vanessa Bell's in the churchyard of St Peter's Church, West Firle, East Sussex.
+Duncan Grant's remains are buried beside Vanessa Bell's in the churchyard of St Peter's Church, Firle, East Sussex.